BLOOMING PRAIRIE HIGH SCHOOL

 Students testing for their driver permit or driver's license are being strongly encouraged to use the pre-application on the Driver and Vehicle Services website prior to taking a knowledge test, applying for an instruction permit, or a driver’s license.
 Starting the application online will reduce wait times when at a driver’s license office.
 This feature can also be used by anyone renewing their license or identification card, requesting a duplicate or moving into the state and applying for the first time.
 Here is the link to the DVS site:

 *Click on the PRE-APPLY box.

-Sign up for summer behind the wheel has started.
-Any student who already has a driver's permit and is planning to take the road test prior to October is eligible to sign up.
-Signing up is done outside Mr. Pfiefer's classroom and needs to be done to be put on the summer schedule.
-Lessons will begin in June.
-A separate signup will be done in September for the fall months.
+Lessons will be offered starting in March.
+Signing up is done outside Mr. Pfiefer's classroom and needs to be done to be put on the spring schedule.
+Lessons will begin in March and start immediately after the school day, finishing up around 5:00.
+A separate signup will be done in May for the summer months.

 Scheduling your behind the wheel test for your driver's license:

 Once you have received your white card showing completion of behind the wheel, and you are testing for a farm license or you have had your permit for six months and are 16 or older, you can schedule your driving test.
 It is preferred that you do this online, but you can call or do it in person if you wish.
 Here's the link to do it online: